NGSolve/ngsPETSc/docs/src/PETScPC/stokes.py.rst

      - 4 (9.15e-14)
    * - Mass & LU
      - 66 (2.45e-08)
-   * - Mass & Two Level Additivew Schwarz
+   * - Mass & Two Level Additive Schwarz
      - 100 (4.68e-06)

 The mass matrix as a preconditioner doesn't seem to be ideal, in fact, our Krylov solver took many iterations to converge with a direct LU factorization of the velocity block and did not converge at all with `HYPRE`.